AI

 It looks like Greg James is

-using AI to raid coustomer's bank accounts to fill Octopuses
+using AI to raid customer's bank accounts to fill Octopuses coffers.

 |